kyg203/kygough.com/_posts/2019-01-20-the-journey-begins.md

 title: The Journey Begins
 ---

+`UPDATED: 2022-11-08 To better reflect the current content, fix formatting errors and improve the wording of some sentences!
+Carry on!`

 Hey there!
 I am Ky; I'm a beginner freelance writer, blogger and photographer and I love talking about technology, music, and photographs.
 If you have already seen my about page, I'm sure you know that I do more than that but this is just about my blogging and journalism.
 I thought of some questions you may ask about my blog and what I'll primarily be writing about, so I combined them into a small Q&A to hopefully give you a better idea of topics.
 I am not just limited to these topics, you can suggest any you like, but this will be what the blog will primarily about.
 Take a look below!

 1. What are you going to write about?